 However, as a result of your intestine’s extra demand for blood during digestion, blood flow to other parts of the body will decrease.
 This will cause a sudden, but temporary, drop in blood pressure.

-Another possible cause is related to a fast absorption of glucose, or sugar, and may explain the higher risk in patients with diabetes.
+Another possible cause of postprandial hypotension is related to a fast absorption of glucose, or sugar, and may explain the higher risk for the condition in patients with diabetes.

 Old age increases your risk of postprandial hypotension and other forms of low blood pressure.
 Postprandial hypotension is rare among young people.